 Insurance Market is a market place where we are serious about insurance and where professional parties come together to transact insurance only in the best and most responsible manner.

-HelperMatch matches a Domestic Helper’s profile, skillset and experience directly with an Employer’s requirements providing you the most worthwhile experience in finding help/ employment in Singapore.
+Ministry of Helpers matches a Domestic Helper’s profile, skillset, and experience directly with an Employer’s requirements providing you the most worthwhile experience in finding help/employment in Singapore.